Meet the team

 Her young family keeps her busy most of the time but when she does get a spare moment she loves reading, football (watching not playing) and going to see live bands.

-She enjoys travelling and Africa is definitely on the list for a future holiday as she thinks the girls would be amazed to see the wildlife up close and personal.
+She enjoys travelling and Africa is definitely on the list for a future holiday as she thinks her girls would be amazed to see the wildlife up close and personal.
 Botswana is high on her wish list and she would love to see any of the big cats.